 The Chase Home Museum of Utah Folk Arts is the only museum in the country dedicated to displaying a state-owned collection of contemporary folk art.
 It features objects made by Utah artists from the state’s American Indian, rural, occupational and ethnic communities.
 The Museum offers a snapshot of Utah’s contemporary culture and heritage.
 The Chase Home, built more than 150 years ago in a traditional hall-and-parlor style from adobe bricks, is a fine example of 19th century folk art.

 The mission of the Chase Home Museum of Utah Folk Arts is to bring together Utah’s diverse cultures and communities to preserve and celebrate their traditions.
-We strive to accomplish this mission by creating a community space where various groups of people can engage with folk and traditional arts through exhibitions, workshops, guided tours and school field trips.
-The Chase Home Museum also hosts a variety of events in partnership with community organizations that include: artist visits, demonstrations, concerts and performances.
+We strive to accomplish this mission by providing and creating a space where various groups of people can engage with folk and traditional arts through exhibitions, workshops, guided tours, school field trips, and community events.
+The Chase Home Museum hosts a variety of events in partnership with community organizations that include: artist visits, demonstrations, meet-ups, concerts, and performances.

 The Chase Home Museum is always free and open to the public during posted hours.
 The ground level has two exhibition galleries as well as a timeline with information about the history of Liberty Park, the Chase family and the Chase Home.
 There are two exhibition galleries on the second level that are only accessible by stairs.